 The Standard generally preserves the instructions regarding classification and measurement of financial liabilities that are provided in IAS 39.
-Nevertheless, unlike IAS 39, IFRS 9 (2010) requires as a rule that the amount of change in the fair value of financial liabilities designated at fair value through profit or loss, other than loan grant commitments and financial guarantee contracts, attributable to changes in the credit risk of the liability be presented in other comprehensive income, with the remaining amount being included in profit or loss.
+Nevertheless, unlike IAS 39, IFRS 9 (2010) requires as a rule that the amount of change in the fair value of financial liabilities designated at fair value through profit or loss, other than loan grant commitments and financial guarantee contracts, attributable to changes in the credit risk of the liability, be presented in other comprehensive income, with the remaining amount being included in profit or loss.
 However, if this requirement aggravates an accounting mismatch in profit or loss, then the whole fair value change is presented in profit or loss.
 Amounts thus recognized in other comprehensive income may never be reclassified to profit or loss at a later date.
 The new standard also eliminates the exception that allowed measuring at cost derivative liabilities that are linked to and must be settled by delivery of an unquoted equity instrument whose fair value cannot be reliably measured.
 Such derivatives are to be measured at fair value.

-The Standard is effective for annual periods beginning on or after January 1, 2013 but may be applied earlier, subject to providing disclosure and at the same time adopting other IFRS amendments as specified in the Standard.
+The Standard is effective for annual periods beginning on or after January 1, 2015 but may be applied earlier, subject to providing disclosure and at the same time adopting other IFRS amendments as specified in the Standard.
 The Standard is to be applied retrospectively other than in a number of exceptions as indicated in the transitional provisions included in the Standard.

-In particular, if an entity adopts the Standard for reporting periods beginning before January 1, 2012 it is not required to restate prior periods.
-The Company is examining the effects of adopting the Standard.
+The Group is examining the effect of adopting the Standard on the financial statements with no plans for early adoption.